ARRIVAL OF THE DIX

 Lieutenant D. D. Pasco, Eighteenth Infantry;

-Lieutenant Max Wagner, Twenty-sixth Volunteer Infantry
+Lieutenant Max Wagner, Twenty-sixth Volunteer Infantry, and

 First Lieutenant Charles R. Ramsay.
 Twenty-first Infantry,